Cheltenham Podiatrists in Melbourne are proud to be one of the 1st clinics to provide this latest technology for nail fungus infections.

 The affected area is selectively stimulated with light at a wavelength of 630 nm, thus destroying fungi/bacteria by forming a singlet oxygen, without harming the skin or human tissue.

-All cases require 3 appointments (sessions) within a seven day period .
+All cases require 3 initial appointments (sessions) within a seven -fourteen day period .
 At each appointment, the fungus infested nail is filed(burred), the blue dye applied , and a 10 minute period is allowed for the dye to penetrate the fungi.
 The light therapy is then applied for 9.5 minutes.
 There is no pain, heat, or side effects.
 Clinically, it appears to be 80% successful, which is equivalent to laser treatment.
-Mild to moderate cases are reviewed after 3-4 months to check for healthy growth.
-The remaining dead fungal nail has to then grow out, and nails grow slowly.
-In some cases, a 4th treatment maybe required, or severe cases require the same initial 3 appointments ,followed by monthly treatments.
+Mild cases may require are reviewed after 3-5 treatments ,while moderate may require 3-6 months of treatment.
+Severe cases require an alternative treatment plan .
 Click here for more information, Blog on PACT

 PACT is safer and less than half the price of nail fungal lasers with equivalent results. $100 per session (no limit on number of nails at each session).

 Fungal organisms like darkness, warmth and moisture, and most often initially infect at the tips of the toenails, so some handy tips to help prevent infections include:

 1. Keep feet open in light (indoors and outdoors, as white light contains a wavelength of light that is very uncomfortable for the organism) as much as possible.

 3.Keep nails cut relatively short (but not painfully short).

 4. Spray shoes,socks and toenails often with anti fungal sprays.

 5.Avoid nail salons ( instruments are often not sterilised).

 4.Wear thongs around pools and in public showers and change rooms.